production plants and

 Moreover, to improve passengers' flight experience and facilitate the work of flight attendants, ground and maintenance crews, Safran Aerosystems' Hamburg site produces aircraft cabin control systems, integrated electronic components, sensors and instrument panels.

 In the aircraft cabin field, the Wessling plant (near Munich) works on aircraft on-board and on-ground connectivity.
 Finally, theSafran Cabin sites located at Herborn and Burg (Hesse) specialized in cabin interior completion,design and make galleys for airlines and aircraft manufacturers over the world.

 Safran is a long-standing trusted partner to the German aerospace and defense industries.
 Primarily based in the Stuttgart region, Safran designs, develops and produces inertial sensors and equipment for flight control and navigation systems, as well as for industry.
 Our core expertise is fiber-optic gyros (FOG), producing over 4,000 units a year in Germany to rank among the world's leading manufacturers.

-We also conduct engineering projects and provide maintenance, repair and overhaul (MRO) services for the defense industry.
+Safran also conducts engineering projects and provides maintenance, repair and overhaul services in the defense field.

 Safran attaches great importance to research and innovation for developing the technologies, products and services of tomorrow.
 With this in mind, the Group works together with German laboratories like Fraunhofer and is seeking to expand these relations, particularly as regards processes for composites and production automation.